OsbornePro/NovaKey-Daemon/README.md

 3. Client verifies `fp16_hex` matches the fingerprint embedded in the QR.

 4. Client sends an encrypted register request.
-The server saves `devices.json` and reloads device keys.
+The server saves the device PSK and reloads device keys.

 Pairing output is sensitive (treat it like a password).